Do We Have a Choice About Salvation?

 "O Jerusalem, Jerusalem"

-Of rebellious Jerusalem Christ said:
+Of rebellious Jerusalem, Christ said:

 O Jerusalem, Jerusalem, that killeth the prophets, and stoneth them that are sent unto her! how often would I have gathered her chickens under her wings, and ye would not!
 (Matt.
 23:37).

-Any Man Willeth
+Any Man Wills

 The Prodigal Son

-The lost boy represents the transgressor who has strayed from the Creator into the “far country” of sin.
+One of the Teacher's great parables was that of the prodigal son.
+In that narrative, the father represents God, who is ever ready to receive the wayward.
+The lost boy represents the transgressor who has strayed from the Creator into the "far country" of sin.
 When the young man came to be in want (and those away from God are truly in want), he realized the folly of such a course.

-Elsewhere in the New Testament, we learn that such a conviction is reached through gospel teaching (cf. 1 Cor.
-15:1, 2).
-And so, he determined: “I will arise and go to my father” (Lk.
-15:18).
+Elsewhere in the New Testament, we learn that such a conviction is reached through gospel teaching (cf. 1 Corinthians 15:1, 2).
+And so, he determined: "I will arise and go to my father" (Luke 15:18).
+Oh, the meaning in those words, "I WILL."

 He That Will, Let Him Take ...